Satyam/book-react-redux/manuscript/chapter08.md

 To load SQLite we follow the usual procedure.
 First, we use `npm i --save sqlite3` to download the package from the NPM registry.
 Since we will use SQL in production, we use the `--save` option instead of `--save-dev` so it will be saved as a regular dependency in `package.json` [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-08-01/package.json#L37).
 Then, in our `server/index.js` file we add `const sqlite3 = require('sqlite3');` to load it as we have done with all the packages.
 No news there.

 So far, the only asynchronous operation we have seriously dealt with has been to put the HTTP server to listen.
 We have ignored reading the `data.json` file, which is also an asynchronous operation, because we were going to drop it.
 We are now dropping it but have added some more asynchronous operations.
-Now, we do the following operations [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-08-01/server/index.js#L22-L46):
+Now, we do the following operations:

 * Connect to the SQL database
 * Load the `data.sql` file containing the database setup